rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

+---
+title: DokuWiki
+author: Steven Spencer
+contributors: Ezequiel Bruni
+tested with: 8.5
+tags:
+  - wiki
+  - documentation
+---

 # DokuWiki Server

-# Prerequisites And Assumptions
+## Prerequisites And Assumptions

 * A Rocky Linux instance installed on a server, container, or virtual machine.
 * Comfort with modifying configuration files from the command line with an editor (our examples here will use _vi_, but you can substitute your favorite editor)
 * Some knowledge about web applications and setup.
 * Our example will use the [Apache Sites Enabled](../web/apache-sites-enabled.md) for setup, so it is a good idea to review that routine if you plan on following along.